enkidevs/curriculum/lua/roblox-studio/understanding-studio-i/intro-to-studio-ii.md

 ## Content

 Throughout this course, we will be walk you through how Roblox Studio works and how you can start coding and building your own Roblox game.

-By the end of this course, you should be able to create a simple obstacle course, AKA obbys[1] on Roblox.
+By the end of this course, you should be able to create a simple obstacle course, AKA obbys[1] on Roblox using the content taught through our course!

+> While going through this course, it's highly recommended to have completed the introductory Lua course, as well as having the Roblox Studio app open to follow along!

 ---

 ## Footnotes

-[1: Obby]
+[1: Obbys]

 Obbys are short for Obstacle Courses, and is commonly used on the Roblox platform.